• English

 Information about the required documentation

-Please note that the embassy advises you to always keep copies of the submitted documentation in the visa case with you when travelling to Schengen.
-The border control might request to see this documentation.
+The Embassy advises you to always keep copies of the submitted documents with you when you travel.
+When entering the Schengen area, the border control might request to see this documentation.

-When traveling in group, e.g. trips concerning sport-clubs, cultural associations and such documents similar to all participants, e.g. invitation, medical travel insurance, membership, should be copied and attached to each person's application.
+For groups travelling for a sport or cultural event, documents such as invitation, medical travel insurance and club membership, should be copied and attached to each person's application.

 Minors

-• Both parental authorities or legal guardians need to be present when a minor is submitting the visa application
+• Both parents/legal guardians need to be present when a minor is submitting the visa application.

-• Both parental authorities or legal guardians need to sign the application form.
+• Both parents/legal guardians need to sign the application form.

-• Exceptions to this should be made a single parent holds the parental authority alone, which should be proved with one of the following documents:
+• Exceptions are made when a single parent holds the parental authority alone.
+This should be proved with one of the following documents:

-3. divorce agreement or custody agreement from a court or the social authorities specifying sole guardianship.
+• Divorce or custody agreement from court or social authorities specifying sole guardianship.

-• Letter from school stating that the child is attending the school and that the school approves that the child is absent during the requested period.
-This letter should contain specific dates of the trip.
+• Letter from school stating that the child is allowed absence during the requested period.

 Medical travel insurance